ogratwicklcs/ansible_security_workshop/2.1-enrich/README.md

 ```
 <!-- {% endraw %} -->

 The ansible command connects to the **attacker** machine with escalated privileges (`-b`) and runs the shell module there (`-m shell`).
-The parameter of the shell module is a chain of shell commans.
+The parameter of the shell module is a chain of shell commands.
 We output all running processes, remove lines where grep is part of the command itself, assuming that those are not of value to us.
 We then filter for all commands executing watch, use awk to get the process ID and hand the process ID over to `kill`.

 If you get an error saying `Share connection to ... closed.`, don't worry: just execute the command again.